Dušan Jovanović Đukin: Early life

 He studied architecture in Dresden, sculpture in Florence, and then studied at the École des Beaux-Arts in Paris.
 From 1917 to 1927, he stayed in Paris, where he participated in the Exhibition of Yugoslav Artists in 1919.
 In Belgrade, at the Kolarac People's University, he started an evening art course in 1927, together with the painter Mladen Josić.

+Career

 After a year, he went to Paris again and returned to Belgrade after four years.
 He started working as a teacher at the Academy of Applied Arts.